syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Comments.md

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

 Dim document As New WordDocument(Path.GetFullPath("../../Data/Input.docx"), FormatType.Docx)
-' Find all occurrences of a particular text ending with a comma in the document using regex.
+' Find all occurrence of a particular text ending with comma in the document using regex.
 Dim textSelection As TextSelection() = document.FindAll(New Regex("\w+,"))
 If textSelection IsNot Nothing Then
     ' Iterate through each occurrence and add a comment.